ki11men0w/xmlb/README.md

 # xmlb
 ###XML beautifier.
-Indent nested tags in XML making it human readable.
+Command line utility that indent nested tags in XML making it human readable.
 You can also perform the opposite effect: to remove all non-essential whitespace from XML.

 ```